 Rural logistics: While the Dalston setting is idyllic, it requires logistical planning for families outside the immediate village.
 Reliance on school buses means that participation in after-school clubs can sometimes be complicated for those without parental transport.

-Mixed A-level performance: While GCSE results are locally dominant, A-level performance is statistically in the lower band nationally.
-Families with highly academic children aiming for elite universities should investigate specific subject strengths and ensure their child is self-motivated enough to be in the top percentile of the cohort.
+Mixed national performance: While GCSE results retain local relevance, the current academic GCSE ranking is lower nationally and A-level performance remains statistically in the lower band.
+Families with highly academic children aiming for elite universities should investigate specific subject strengths and ensure their child is self-motivated enough to be near the top of the cohort.

 Oversubscription: With nearly three applications for every place, entry is far from guaranteed.
 Families outside the immediate catchment should not assume a place will be available and should have realistic backups in place.

 Caldew School offers a compelling blend of community care and academic competence.
 It is a school that understands its students and serves its region with distinction.
-Consistently strong GCSE results and a genuine focus on employability make it a pragmatic and successful choice.
+A still-relevant local GCSE profile and a genuine focus on employability make it a pragmatic choice, but the current national rankings are more modest than the older review suggested.
 Best suited to families seeking a grounded, supportive education where academic rigour is balanced with varied opportunities for personal growth.
 The main challenge is securing a place in this increasingly popular school.

 Yes, heavily.
 In the most recent intake, there were 2.83 applications for every place (467 applications for 165 spots).